Complementary relation of quantum coherence and quantum correlations in multiple measurements

-Apart from these quantuness namely quantum coherence and quantum correlations such as thermal discord and conditional information, Heisenberg uncertainty principle~\cite{heisenberg1927anschaulichen,robertson1929uncertainty,deutsch1983uncertainty,kraus1987complementary,maassen1988generalized,berta2010uncertainty,liu2015entropic,coles2012uncertainty} is also of intensive study in quantum information.
-These studies of uncertainty relation especially that of entropic complementary relations~\cite{deutsch1983uncertainty,kraus1987complementary,maassen1988generalized,berta2010uncertainty,liu2015entropic, coles2012uncertainty} not only provide deeper understanding of the foundation of quantum mechanics but also give useful tools for researches in quantum information.
-We will use these uncertainty relations especially those of Ref.~\cite{berta2010uncertainty,liu2015entropic} to give a group of complementary relations for quantum coherence, thermal discord and conditional informaiton.
-These results will benefit us in deeper understanding of quantum coherence, thermal discord and conditional information.
-Specically, we given complementary constraints on quantum coherence and basis-dependent thermal discord with respect to multiple measurement basis.
-We examine coherence in a one-particle system and thermal discord in a bipartite system by implementing all the measurements on a single subsystem.
-We also present a complementary relation on post-measurement conditional information in multipartite system under multi measurements.
-The conditional information will be considered between a chosen subsystem with rest of the subsystems and measurements would also be applied to that specifically chosen subsystem.
+In sharp contrast to quantum entanglement that is invariant for any local unitary transformation, the quantification of quantum coherence is in general basis dependent and depends on both the quantum state itself and the basis we choose.
+It is then an interesting question whether we can find a class of basis-independent coherence measures or diminish the effects of the basis chosen.
+Based on this consideration, in this work, we investigate the total quantum coherence for multiple bases and present the results in forms of complementary relations.
+We start from uncertainty relations \cite{berta2010uncertainty,liu2015entropic} with measurements on different subsystems and multiple measurements.
+We obtain a group of complementary relations for quantum coherence, thermal discord and conditional information, which give a deeper understanding of these concepts.
+Explicitly, complementary constraints are given on quantum coherence and basis-dependent thermal discord with respect to multiple measurement bases.
+As an example, we investigate quantum coherence in a one-particle system and thermal discord in a bipartite system by implementing all the measurements on a single subsystem.
+In addition, for multiple measurements in a multipartite system, we also present a complementary relation for post-measurement conditional information.